MattiSG/MooGIS/Docs/Architecture.md

 Great!
 Please make sure to do a pull request once you're done, that looks promising  :)

-Simply extend `MooGIS.View` with your one-size-fits-all View!
+Simply extend `MooGIS.View.Map` with your one-size-fits-all View.Map!

 Modules and Groups